taooceros/Locks/visualization/report/flatcombining.typ

   }
   ```

-  -The `age` field synchronizes with the `pass` field of the lock, indicating the age of the node.
+  - The `age` field synchronizes with the `pass` field of the lock, indicating the age of the node.
 If the `age` is significantly different from `pass`, the node will be removed from the linked list and marked as inactive (false in the `active` field).
-  -The `f` field is the function pointer to the job that the thread is trying to execute.
+  - The `f` field represents the critical section.
   - The `next` field is the pointer to the next node in the linkedlist.
   - The `parker` field is the parker that is used to block the thread when job is published but not yet executed (refer to @parker_impl).
   - The `combiner_time_stat` field is used to record the time that each thread becomes the combiner.
 It is not marked with `Atomic` because only the combiner (which is guarded by the `combiner_lock`) will overwrite this field (maybe volatile is needed?).

-  The original paper proposed that the ready state can be embedded into `f` field, thus saving a bool field @flatcombining_ref.
-However, we choose not to do this in our implementation for tow reason.
+  The original paper proposed that the ready state can be embedded into `f` field, thus saving a boolean field @flatcombining_ref.
+However, we choose not to do this in our implementation for two reason.

-  + In rust, as we encapsulate the job into a trait object, whose pointer is a fat pointer (which contains two pointer).
+  + In _rust_, we encapsulate the job into a trait object.
+A pointer pointing to a trait object is a fat pointer (which contains two pointer).
+Atomic operation toward such double-sized field are not available universally.
 Introducing another layer of indirection that points to the fat pointer to make it accessible atomically will involve additional cost.
-With an additional bool field as a write fence (`Release` Ordering), we ensure that the combiner views the entire job before the node is perceived as ready.
+With an additional bool field used as a write-fence (`Release` Ordering), we ensure that the combiner views the entire job before the node is perceived as ready.
   + We aim to extract the waiting process into a `parker` field, enabling the sharing of blocking code across different locks.
 However, embedding the ready state into the `f` field would hinder this capability.

   The overall algorithm can be roughly represented by the following graph:

   #illustration

-  The insertion is done via a simple CAS loop similar to a singly linked list:
+  The insertion is done via a simple CAS loop as a singly linked list:

   ```rs
   fn push_node(&self, node: &mut Node<T, P>) {